Taz (wrestler): Total Nonstop Action Wrestling (2009–2015)

-WWE cameo (2016)
+Return to WWE (2016)

 In November 2016, Taz made an appearance on the WWE Network special, The Authentic Untold Story of ECW, alongside former ECW management Paul Heyman and wrestlers Bubba Ray Dudley, D-Von Dudley, and Tommy Dreamer.
 In the one-hour special hosted by Corey Graves, the guests talked about their experiences in ECW and the promotion's legacy on professional wrestling.

 All Elite Wrestling (2019–present)

 On October 12, 2019, Taz made a guest appearance for All Elite Wrestling (AEW), where he appeared on the October 22 edition of AEW Dark as a guest commentator.
 On November 9, 2019, Taz made his guest appearance during Full Gear as the pre-show commentator.
 On the January 1, 2020 episode of AEW Dynamite, Taz made his Dynamite debut on commentary filling in for Tony Schiavone.
 On January 16, 2020, it was announced that Taz had officially signed a multi-year deal with AEW, and he was made a member of the AEW broadcast team.

 At Double or Nothing on May 20, 2020, Taz accompanied newcomer Brian Cage to the ring during the Casino Ladder Match and in what appeared to be the role of a manager, establishing himself as a heel in the process.
 Cage would win the match, which also made him the number one contender for the AEW World Championship, and Taz celebrated the victory with him afterwards.
 On Night 2 of Fyter Fest, Taz rewarded Cage with the FTW Championship he held during his later years in ECW.
 At Fight for the Fallen, Cage lost to Jon Moxley after Taz threw in the towel.
 Soon after, Taz would recruit Ricky Starks to create a group known as Team Taz along with Cage as they began feuding with Darby Allin.
 On the November 18, 2020 episode of Dynamite, Will Hobbs joined Team Taz after hitting Cody Rhodes with Cage's FTW championship belt and then helping Taz, Cage and Starks when they attacked Rhodes and Allin.

 On August 4, 2021, it was announced that Taz would permanently join the commentary team on AEW Rampage beginning August 13, 2021.
 In June 2022, Taz switched to full-time commentary on AEW Dynamite, in a commentary team rotation swap with Jim Ross.

+In October 2024, Taz was attacked by an unknown wrestler, later revealed to be Christian Cage of The Patriarchy.
+This was done to write Taz off of television to allow him to get knee replacement surgery.